 Day 4 from Laguardia to Burgos

-Today we will head towards Castilian lands following the N-120 to Burgos, passing and stopping in Santo Domingo de la Calzada, where we will visit its wonderful cathedral, also on the Camino de Santiago.
-Our tour today will be more historical, as we will visit Covarrubias, Santo Domingo de Silos and a movie location, the Sad Hill cemetery, the filming set of a famous western.
+On this day, we will head towards Castilian lands following the N-120 to Burgos, passing and stopping in Santo Domingo de la Calzada, where we will visit its wonderful cathedral, also on the Camino de Santiago.
+Our tour today will be more historical, as we will visit Covarrubias, Santo Domingo de Silos, and a movie location, the Sad Hill cemetery, the filming set of a famous western.
 Later we will go to Lerma to visit a winery of the D.O.
 Arlanza eating in this pretty town.
 In the afternoon we will go to Burgos where we will spend the night and visit its most important monuments, such as San Pedro de Cardeña, the burial place of the Cid.
 We will visit the cathedral and have dinner in a typical Burgos restaurant to enjoy the local gastronomy.

 Day 5 from Burgos to León through the Ribera del Duero